ph4ntonn/Stowaway/README_EN.md

 ### Attention

-- This porject is coding just 4 fun , the logic structure and code structure are not strict enough, please don't be so serious about it
+- This porject is coding just for fun , the logic structure and code structure are not strict enough, please don't be so serious about it
 - Admin node MUST be online if you want to add a new node into the network
 - The admin only supports one directly connected agent node, but the agent node has no such restriction
 - If users use the admin on windows, please download [ansicon](https://github.com/adoxa/ansicon/releases) first, or download from [here](), and then enter the folder corresponding to the number of system bits.
 Execute `ansicon.exe -i`, otherwise garbled characters will appear on the admin